Medicine, Nursing and Health Sciences

 The Policy for Advanced Standing/Placement, as stated in this catalog, applies to students seeking admission into the undergraduate nursing program.
-Advanced standing or placement is considered for entering freshmen who have completed college-level credit courses through a recognized college or university, achieved an acceptable score on an appropriate examination of:
+Advanced standing or placement is considered for entering first-years who have completed college-level credit courses through a recognized college or university, and/or achieved an acceptable score on an appropriate examination of:

 - the Advanced Placement Program of the College Entrance Examination Board;